PrometheanDissident/prometheandissident.github.io/pages/epistemology.md

 permalink: /epistemology/
 ---

+**Summary**

+This page is an overview of epistemology, or the study of knowledge.
+Epistemology is important as insofar as we care about the effects of policies, social arrangements, etc., we need to have a strong means by which we can determine what is true.
+This page discusses scientific and statistical reasoning, which are crucial towards this process.
+It also delves into more specific issues, such as the validity of appeals to authority, as well as various issues surrounding causal inference, where there is extensive disagreement and debate.
+Epistemology is an extremely underappreciated area of inquiry which is crucial for having a strong and coherent understanding of the world, and hence a strong and coherent set of political beliefs.

 ## What is Epistemology, and Why is it Important?

 Epistemology refers to a branch of philosophy which studies knowledge.
 It generally deals with more meta-level questions, such as what knowledge is and what the sources of knowledge are.
 This page will not deal with extremely foundational questions, such as definining knowledge or whether any beliefs are truly justified.
 While these are interesting questions, they are not particularly important for understanding political theory or the social sciences in general.
 Rather, this page will be dedicated to addressing how to understand what is true or false in a general social scientific context.